 Opening time: 7 AM – 10 PM every day

-Pho Le is one of the most long-standing local places in Saigon.
-It was first established in the 1960s.
-Pho Le has grown with many Saigon locals since they were young.
-This is one of the places to eat an authentic pho in Ho Chi Minh City.
+Pho Le adapts their recipe to suit Southerners’ tastes with a sweeter soup base.
+It was first established in the 1960s, and this is one of the best places to eat pho in Ho Chi Minh City.

 413 – 415 Nguyen Trai Street, Ward 7, District 5